tristanlukens/dotfiles/nvim/README.md

 It is recommended to add your own rules here.

-Prettier works without any packages, but you do need a `.prettierrc.json` config file.
+Prettier works without any packages on its own, but you do need a `.prettierrc.json` config file.
 To have good ESLint Prettier integration, put `"plugin:prettier/recommended"` inside of the "extends" array in your `.eslintrc.json`.
 Don't forhet the comma after the other element before in the config file.
 If you're file with the default Prettier options, just put and empty json object (`{}`) in there.
 Otherwise, customise it.

+To make Prettier work together with ESLint, run the following command to install extra packages: `npm i -D prettier eslint-config-prettier eslint-plugin-prettier`.

 My default config is the following (yes, I like the defaults).